techsoft3d/ts3d-hc-smartfilter/README.md

 }
 ```

-The JSON object representing a list of smartfilters can be added to the SmartFilter manager with the code below:
+The JSON object representing a list of squeries can be added to the SQueryManager with the code below:

 ```
-    hcSmartFilter.SmartFilterManager.fromJSON(data.filtersarray);
+    hcSQuery.SQueryManager.fromJSON(data.filtersarray);
-    hcSmartFilterUI.SmartFilterManagerUI.refreshUI();
+    hcSQueryUI.SQueryManagerUI.refreshUI();
 ```

-## SmartfilterProperties UI
+## SQueryProperties UI
 ### Initialization

 ```
-  hcSmartFilterUI.SmartPropertiesUI.initialize("smartpropertiescontainer",hwv);
+  hcSQueryUI.SQueryPropertiesUI.initialize("spropertiescontainer",hwv);
 ```

-Initializes the SmartProperties UI and displays it.
+Initializes the SQueryProperties UI and displays it.
 The first parameter is the id of the div that the UI should be created in.
 The second parameter is the webviewer object.

 ### Usage

-The SmartFilter Manager UI can turn a smartfilter into a smart property which means that it will be evaluated whenever the user selects an object in the webviewer.
+The SQuery Manager UI can turn a query into a property which means that it will be evaluated whenever the user selects an object in the webviewer.
 It basically becomes a dynamic user defined property.

 ## Performance and handling of Federated Models
-In order to ensure fast client-side search performance, the SmartFilter library generates an acceleration structure for the loaded model during initialization.
+In order to ensure fast client-side search performance, the SQuery library generates an acceleration structure for the loaded model during initialization.
 This can take a few seconds for large models.
 The structure also needs to be regenerated whenever a new model is added to the scene.
-To improve the performance for this workflow it is possible to provide the startnode of the newly loaded model as well as a unique identifier (e.g. the name of the model) to the SmartFilter after the model has been loaded (make sure that the provided nodeid is part of the new model, in most cases this will be the child node of the node the model has been loaded into).
+To improve the performance for this workflow it is possible to provide the startnode of the newly loaded model as well as a unique identifier (e.g. the name of the model) to the SQuery after the model has been loaded (make sure that the provided nodeid is part of the new model, in most cases this will be the child node of the node the model has been loaded into).

 ```
-  hcSmartFilter.SmartFilter.addModel("arboleda",nodeid);
+  hcSQuery.SQuery.addModel("arboleda",nodeid);
 ```

 When calling this function whenever a new model is added to the webviewer the acceleration structure only has to be generated for the newly added model and not the already existing models which  significantly improves initialization performance.